Skip to content

 Watch this video by The Art of Code for a good beginner's introduction.

-Shader Studio toolbar
+Shader Studio preview

 • Reset — restart the shader and reset time-dependent state